shspage/anchorGrabber_aip/README.md

 * Place "anchorGrabber_aip" folder directly under Illustrator SDK's samplecode folder.
 <!-- * (Windows) To build with the attached project file, it is necessary to convert the character code of the source code (.cpp, .h, .hpp) from UTF-8 to Multibyte(cp932). -->

+## Unresolved bugs
+* If you open the Illustrator Preferences window after opening the plug-in settings window, Illustrator will crash.

 ## Installation